 A hemorrhoids specialist trained gastroenterologist (GI doctor) like Dr. Khodadadian is familiar with the signs of hemorrhoids.
 A physical examination, including a rectal exam at hid NYC office, may be enough to confirm the presence of hemorrhoids.
 To find any internal hemorrhoids, Dr. Khodadadian can use an anoscope, a short tube with a camera on the end, to examine your lower rectum and anal canal.

-The NYC GI doctor will use more extensive diagnostic measures and tests — like performing a colonoscopy — only if he believes the cause of your discomfort and rectal bleeding is not your hemorrhoids.
+The NYC GI doctor may use more extensive diagnostic measures and tests — like performing a colonoscopy — to rule out other more serious causes of rectael bleeding.

 At times, you can treat hemorrhoids at home with an over-the-counter topical cream, a hydrocortisone suppository and/or stool softeners once the diagnosis is established.
+A gastroenterologist should be seen for an accurate diagnosis and treatment plan.
 You may want to consider some lifestyle changes as well.
 Add more fiber to your diet.
 Drink more water.
 Get some exercise.
 Lose weight, if necessary.

 Medical treatment of severe internal hemorrhoids includes: